Ghouls

 Psionic Vampires

-This is just a quick overview of some of the things I’ve noticed in dealing with psionic vampires.
+This is just a quick overview of some of the things I’ve noticed in dealing with psionic vampires (also known as psychic vampires).
 I’ve met several incarnate psionic vampires and I’ve had long discussions with them about their views on magick, morals, ect., and I’ve fought several of them, and I’ve encountered several disincarnate psionic vampires too.

 I don’t have anything nice to say about psionic vampires either, and I do suggest that they be avoided if at all possible.
 I’ve never met a psionic vampire that didn’t eventually attack me, usually without provocation.
 They all tend to have a very icky energy about them too.
 Their foulness is so strong that it isn’t just felt by those sensitive to this sort of thing.
 Humans are usually naturally empathic to a degree, and most tend to naturally dislike being near a psionic vampire.